A naive young maid was seduced, told a lie and abandoned in a pregnant state.

-This entity will slap or flick women as well.
+She will slap or flick at women as well.

-She plays mean tricks on the female staff who work in the restaurant and tavern.
+She plays mean tricks on the female staff.

-As in many restaurants, the kitchen will feed its bartenders.
+As in many restaurants, the kitchen cooks will feed its bartenders.
 One female bartender wrote up an order for crab cakes, and put it on the order board.
 On her dinner break, she found her written order by a plate of crab cakes.
-It turned out to be an order for a waiting customer and no one had seen this bartender’s written order.
+It turned out to be an order for a waiting customer, and no one had seen the bartender’s order.

-She has scared waitresses by pushing silverware from the table settings laid out on the tables.
+She has scared waitresses by pushing silverware from the table settings.

 She likes to rattle pots and pans to let the staff know she is there.

-Pots have been known to take pots off their hooks in the kitchen and drop them.
+Pots have been known to take themselves off their hooks in the kitchen and drop to the floor.

 She has her sad moments: A maintenance man was doing some work when he heard a woman sobbing in the kitchen.
-He went in the kitchen, armed with a knife to find no one living there.
+He went in the kitchen to investigate, armed with a knife, only to find no one living there.